FredWagon/Final-Project---College-Value-Analysis/README.md

 * sklearn
 * warnings

-The following files must all be collocated in the same directory for execution:
+The following files must all be collocated in the same directory to execute the code:
 * College Value.ipynb
 * Most-Recent_Cohorts-Institution.csv
 * Student Info.xlsx